Lightcurve Analysis Tool for Transiting Exoplanets

 - (optional) Fitting parameters with uncertainties from the modelling.

-NOTE: all of these arguments (except new-path, auto and targetlist) can be changed as option in the GUI.
-They are arguments in case the same options wish to be run multiple times and the user therfore wishes to identify them in the command line when the program is executed.
+NOTE: all of these arguments (except new-path, auto and targetlist, new-data) can be changed as option in the GUI.
+They are arguments in case the same options wish to be run multiple times and the user therefore wishes to identify them in the command line when the program is executed.

 --tic You can skip the box to enter the tic ID by entering it in the command line with e.g. --tic=55525572.